-AS FILED WITH THE SECURITIES AND EXCHANGE COMMISSION ON MARCH 19, 1999
+AS FILED WITH THE SECURITIES AND EXCHANGE COMMISSION ON JUNE 25, 1999

-REGISTRATION NO. 333-69469 \\\\\ SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
-20549 AMENDMENT NO. 2 TO FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 -----LATTICE SEMICONDUCTOR CORPORATION (Exact name of registrant as specified in its charter) DELAWARE 93-0835214 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 5555 N.E.
-MOORE COURT HILLSBORO, OREGON 97124-6421 (503) 268-8000 (Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices) -----STEPHEN A. SKAGGS CHIEF FINANCIAL OFFICER LATTICE SEMICONDUCTOR CORPORATION 5555 N.E.
-MOORE COURT HILLSBORO, OREGON 97124-6421 (503) 268-8000 (Name, address, including zip code, and telephone number, including area code, of agent for service) -----COPY TO: JOHN A. FORE, ESQ.
-WILSON SONSINI GOODRICH & ROSATI PROFESSIONAL CORPORATION
+REGISTRATION NO. 333-69469 SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549 AMENDMENT NO. 3 TO FORM S-3 REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 LATTICE SEMICONDUCTOR CORPORATION (Exact name of registrant as specified in its charter) DELAWARE 93-0835214 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification Number)

+5555 N.E.
+MOORE COURT HILLSBORO, OREGON 97124-6421 (503) 268-8000 (Address, including zip code, and telephone number, including area code, of Registrant's principal executive offices)

+STEPHEN A. SKAGGS CHIEF FINANCIAL OFFICER LATTICE SEMICONDUCTOR CORPORATION 5555 N.E.
+MOORE COURT HILLSBORO, OREGON 97124-6421 (503) 268-8000 (Name, address, including zip code, and telephone number, including area code, of agent for service)

+COPY TO:

-650 PAGE MILL ROAD PALO ALTO, CA 94304 (650) 493-9300
+JOHN A. FORE, ESQ.
+WILSON SONSINI GOODRICH & ROSATI PROFESSIONAL CORPORATION 650 PAGE MILL ROAD PALO ALTO, CA 94304 (650) 493-9300

-APPROXIMATE DATE OF COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: As soon as practicable after the effective date of this Registration Statement.
+$\label{eq:approximate date of COMMENCEMENT OF PROPOSED SALE TO THE PUBLIC: As soon as practicable after the effective date of this Registration Statement.$

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. / / effective registration statement for the same offering. / /
+If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. / /